AnissaManai/sequence-tagger-for-NER/README.md

 # sequence-tagger-for-NER
-Simple sequence tagger using word embeddings for named entity recognition
+A simple sequence tagger using word embeddings and RNN(LSTM) for named entity recognition.